 Description

-PLAN: the memorial lies at the top of Church Square, and is just outside the gate to the churchyard of the Church of All Saints (listed at Grade I) positioned approximately 50m north-east of the church entrance.
-It is sited within a rectangular paved area, originally enclosed by railings, but now enclosed on three sides by a coped brick wall (not included in the listing).
-On either side, facing the memorial, sit a pair of stone benches which are contemporary with the memorial.
+The Leighton Buzzard War Memorial is a First World War memorial that includes names added after the Second World War and one name added after the Korean War.
+It is made of granite and is located at the top of Church Square, just outside the gate to the churchyard of the Church of All Saints, approximately 50 meters northeast of the church entrance.
+The memorial is set within a rectangular paved area, which was originally enclosed by railings but is now bordered on three sides by a coped brick wall, not included in the listing.
+On either side of the memorial are a pair of stone benches that are contemporary with it.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.